 Radiologic technology is a highly technical and sophisticated science.
 The complexity of radiographic equipment, the diversity of procedures and the emphasis upon radiation safety and protection require competently trained personnel.

 A radiographer works directly with physicians in hospitals, clinics, imaging centers and private offices performing x-ray examinations on patients in order to aid in the diagnosis of disease or injury.
-Responsibilities include positioning of the patient; handling of complex equipment; determining proper exposure factors; utilizing radiation protection devices; and processing films.
+Responsibilities include positioning of the patient; handling of complex equipment; determining proper exposure factors; utilizing radiation protection devices.
 In addition to these technical skills, the radiographer's duties require him/her to attend to the physical and emotional needs of patients who are often acutely ill or seriously injured.